evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 There would have been safer ways for me to contribute, but I also didn't do this.
 I didn't donate or volunteer for anything.
-The way I sometimes justified this is that most of my peers don't either and it doesn't make me a bad person if I don't Other times I just feel like a hypocrite.
+The way I sometimes justified this is that most of my peers don't either and it doesn't make me a bad person if I don't.
+Other times I just feel like a hypocrite.
 99% of my empathy goes to people I know personally.

 It's 2019 and we left San Francisco.
 Yelp wasn't what I hoped it would be.
 I sound mostly negative about San Francisco, but the truth is that I really